It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 @AfterCollege

-This is the official account for After College, an organization that helps college students discover internships and entry level jobs for those who have graduated.
+This is the official account for After college, an organization that helps college students discover internships and entry-level jobs for those who have graduated.

 @DrInternship

-This the official account of the founder of Internship Connection, an organization that informs high school and college students about internships that correlate to their careers.
+This is the official account of the founder of Internship Connection, an organization that informs high school and college students about internships that correlate to their careers.

 @coll_media_net